Chapter 22: Betrayals

 Drake poured for his guests.
 “Tell me what’s happened.”

 David took a long drink, emptying his cup.
-“Cynthia was abducted, assaulted and violated by–”
+“Cynthia was abducted, assaulted, and violated by—”

 “What?”
 Drake blurted, rising from his chair and pacing back and forth.

-“…by a Major Blackhawk,” David continued.
-“It gets worse.
-This was apparently done at the orders of the Lord of Lorness, who personally witnessed my wife’s… degradation.”
+“…by a Major Blackhawk.
+It gets worse.
+They apparently did this at the orders of the Earl of Lorness, who witnessed my wife’s…degradation.”
 He lurched to his feet, unable to sit any longer.
 “I want to meet with the elders.
-There’s some nonsense about rebel knights and a plot against the king but, the more I think about it, the more ridiculous it seems.
+There’s some nonsense about rebel knights stirring up Mestels to attack Freislicht and a plot against the king, but the more I think about it, the more ridiculous it seems.
 If there’s any truth to it, surely the elders will know.
 Where are they meeting?”

-“I see,” Drake acknowledged slowly, rooted to the spot.
-“I won’t ask how Cynthia is.
+Drake sat.
+“I see.
+I won’t ask how Cynthia is.
 She must be devastated.”

 “Who’s your traveling companion, David?”

-The former kitchenhand nodded from his seat.
+The former kitchen hand nodded from his seat.

 “Both, sir.”
 Baldwin scrambled to his feet, bowing awkwardly.
 “According to rumor, that is.
-I’ve even heard the knights are now banned and circles forbidden.”
+I’ve even heard the knights are now banned and Circles forbidden.”

 David blinked.
 He’d not stopped to ask himself that question.
-He’d barely stopped at all since finding out about… “Yes, yes… he saved Cynthia.”
+He’d barely stopped at all since finding out about… “Yes, yes…he saved Cynthia.”

 “Yes.”